-At a student's ninth demerit, families will be notified, and the school will conduct a Discipline Intervention (DI), as soon as possible.
-DIs will include the Dean of Students, and may also include the student's counselor, teacher(s) and other invested parties.
-The purpose of DI is to identify obstacles to their success and assist the student in rectifying problem behavior.
+- Families will be notified, and the school will schedule a DI meeting as soon as possible. - The Dean of Students will lead the meeting, and may also include the student's counselor, teacher(s), and other invested parties. - The purpose of DI is to: - Identify obstacles to the student's success. - Assist the student in making positive behavioral changes.